 - Green cloth case with gold blocking

 - Walks in Limestone Country listed as – In preparation

-Throughout the 1970s, the sketchbook cases were many different colours and styles.
+Throughout the 1970s, sketchbook cases were in many different colours and styles.
+Some instances were bright yellow, and others were various shades of green.
 Presented here is a mustard yellow case from 1972.
-Some cases were bright yellow, and others were various shades of green.
-During this period, they were priced £1.40, same as the guides.
+During this period, they were priced at £1.40, the same as the guides.
 The gold blocking was removed from the front of the books around 1980.

 In 2004 Frances Lincoln produced a box set containing all five sketchbooks.
-This was the first time they had been printed since 1991.
+It was the first time they had been in print since 1991.
 The Frances Lincoln sketchbooks didn’t sell as well as hoped, and these books can still be found individually in many Cumbrian bookshops.
 Sadly, the box sets are harder to come by.

-In 1991, just before the Gazette ceased publication of the Wainwright books, the owner of the Henry Roberts bookshop chain in Cumbria purchased a large amount of their stock.
-The rest went to the new publisher, Michael Joseph, who simply stickered their name on the back of the Gazette‘s sketchbooks.
-Henry Roberts in Ambleside are still selling their original sketchbook stock acquired three decades ago.Back to top of page
+In 1991, just before the Gazette ceased publication of the Wainwright books, the Henry Roberts bookshop chain owner in Cumbria purchased much of their stock.
+The rest went to the new publisher, Michael Joseph, who stickered their name on the back of the Gazette‘s sketchbooks.
+Henry Roberts of Ambleside are still selling their original sketchbook stock acquired three decades ago.Back to top of page